Practice Free DP-800 Exam Online Questions

 DRAG DROP

-How should you complete the stored procedure?
-To answer, drag the appropriate values to the correct targets, tach value may be used once, more than once, or not at all.
+How should you complete the GitHub CLI script?
+To answer, drag the appropriate values to the correct targets.
+Each value may be used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.
 NOTE: Each correct selection is worth one point.

 Explanation: